Scribe Professional Author Revisions Instructions

 • On each revisions call, you and your Scribe will discuss what edits you want to make.

-• Your Scribe will then MAKE those edits you ask for after the call, while you are reviewing the next revisions section.
+• Your Scribe will then make those edits after the call while you review the next chunk of chapters.

 1. How the Last Revisions Call Works